iltuoconsulenteit/DocCropper/README.md

 > **Note** The mobile signing page includes a page selector and a disclaimer that DocCropper and its authors accept no liability for illegal use.
 After pressing **Finish** no more signatures can be added.
 Contract-signing workflows may be provided as a Full edition plugin.
 DocCropper can apply a personal signature in several ways:

-1. **Image Stamp** – Use the action menu below each processed page and choose `Sign` to upload a signature image.
+1. **Image Stamp** – Click the **Sign Page** button to open the signing panel, then select the page to sign from the dropdown and upload a signature image.
    White backgrounds are automatically removed.
    Alternatively, press **Draw signature** to handwrite your signature with a mouse or touch device.
 A dashed border shows where to draw.
 Clear and reuse the drawing until satisfied.